EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Manage-OneDrive.md

 1. In You're all set!, click **Done**.
 1. Sign out.
 1. Sign in as **JoniS@\<your tenant\>.onmicrosoft.com** and follow the prompts to configure Windows Hello.

-    After the desktop appears, verify that you are signed in to the OneDrive sync app and the known folders have been redirected.
+1. Open **File Explorer**.

+    In File Explorer, verify that Joni has a OneDrive - Contoso folder in the left navigation.

     This may not work at the first signin, as the device needs some time to get registered to Intune.
 Continue with the next exercise, where you have the chance to verify the OneDrive sync app again.

+1. In File Explorer, click **OneDrive - Contoso**.

+    Verify that OneDrive contains your Joni's desktop, documents and pictures.

 ## Exercise 2: Manage the sync of SharePoint libraries using Intune